-As with any trails in Toronto, I place a lot of emphasis on ensuring that off street connections are minimized, and grade separations are created where required.
-Completing the identified connections and filling the other gaps will mostly address both these elements.
+As with any trails in Toronto, I place a lot of emphasis on ensuring that on-street connections are minimized, and grade separations are created where required.
+Filling in the gaps profiled above will mostly address both these elements.

 One aspect of the Pan Am Path that I cannot knock on is the branding and wayfinding.
 The city, in partnership with Friends of the Pan Am Path, have made an excellent website with helpful and informative resources, great navigational signs and maps, and a distinct logo.

-At the same time, the branding, wayfinding, and general fanfare for the Pan Am Path feels like a bot of a slap in the face when not all of the larger capital improvements have been completed.
-Almost four years after the games, I feel the legacy should almost be complete.
+At the same time, the branding, wayfinding, and general fanfare for the Pan Am Path feels like a a slap in the face larger capital improvements were not in motion.
+Almost four years after the games, I feel the legacy should be complete.

 Perhaps I am impatient; at least 1/5 of the identified connections is complete, and another 2 will be on the way.
-But the lack of plans for the remaining 2 really fits with a theme of what feels like a second-class treatment of active transportation in this city; lack of maintenance, lack of building, and lack of progress.
+But with no plans for the remaining 2, and plenty of other gaps, it really fits with a theme of active transportation’s second-class treatment in this city; lack of maintenance, lack of building, and lack of progress.
 Perhaps Toronto’s legacy is talking big, and not following through.